diericx/svelte-breadcrumbs/README.md

 ## Breadcrumbs

-This component will provide an array of `Crum`s to a single slot.
-The final `Crum` will never have a URL as it is the current page.
+This component will provide an array of `Crumb`s to a single slot.
+The final `Crumb` will never have a URL as it is the current page.

 ### Props

 `relPathToRoutes: string`

 The relative path to the `routes/` folder from the file where `Breadcrumbs` is being rendered.
-This is used when generating the path for each breadcrumb item and is consumed byt the `BreadcrumbItem` component when it tries to import a Svelte file in the cooresponding location.
+This is used when generating the path for each breadcrumb item and is consumed by the `BreadcrumbTitle` component when it tries to import a Svelte file in the cooresponding location.

 `routeId: string`